GSA/modernization/pages/report/09-appendix-d.md

 ### Applying Nash Equilibrium to Federal Acquisition of Cloud Email

-Several challenges must be overcome in the acquisition cycle in order to comply with EO 13800 and facilitate shared services, such as cloud email.
+Several challenges must be overcome in the acquisition cycle in order to comply with [EO 13800][EO13800] and facilitate shared services, such as cloud email.
 Budgets are constrained by yearly appropriations, and agencies work autonomously, which reduces the Government’s ability to look at its purchasing as a whole.
 Legacy procurement and security regulations,